 In this Blocksy vs Kadence blog post, we are comparing two very identical WordPress themes.

-If you are into WordPress community from quite some time then you recently might have started hearing the names Kadence theme and Blocksy theme.
+If you are into WordPress community for quite some time then you recently might have started hearing the names Kadence theme and Blocksy theme.

 What is Kadence Theme?

 Kadence is a lightweight mobile-responsive WordPress theme that comes packed with multiple features.
 It offers great flexibility and customization options to build the best WordPress site that helps you stand out from the crowd.